-- 4. (1) No person may organise an event unless that person complies with the requirements of section 5(1) or 5(3) and section 28. - (2) No person may-
+- 5. (1) No person may organise an event unless that person complies with the 25 requirements of section 6(1) or 6(3) and section 25. - (2) No person may for a commercial purpose- - (a) obtain an event ticket with the intention to resell or use such ticket or any right pertaining to such ticket, whether for a profit or not; - (b) directly or indirectly sell, dispose of or promote event tickets or any right 30 pertaining to such tickets; - (c) use a ticket for advertising, sales or promotional purposes, or as part of a hospitality or travel package, or make it available or advertise it for any such purpose; - (d) use a ticket transferred or acquired in contravention of subsection (a), (b) or (c); or - (e) directly or indirectly sell or dispose of complimentary tickets, without the prior written authorisation of an event organiser, or a stadium or venue owner, as the case may be.

-- (a) obtain event tickets with the intention to resell or use such tickets for a commercial purpose, whether for a profit or not; or - (b) directly or indirectly sell or promote event tickets, without the prior written authorisation of an event organiser, or a stadium or venue owner, as the case may be.
+Risk categorisation of events

-Provisional risk categorisation of events
+- 6. (1) An event organiser must, at least six months before the start of- - (a) a calendar year for a specific sport, recreational, religious, cultural, organisational or similar activity, or - (b) a season, in the case of a seasonal sport, recreational, religious, cultural, organisational or similar activity, submit an annual schedule of events to the National Commissioner.

-- 5. (1) An event organiser must annually, at least six months before the start of- - (a) a calendar year for a specific sport or recreational activity; or - (b) a season, in the case of a seasonal sport or recreational activity, submit a schedule of events to the National Commissioner. - (2) The schedule of events referred to in subsection (1) or (3) must contain- - (a) the prescribed information; and - (b) sufficient particulars of the planned events, to enable the National Commissioner to make a provisional categorisation of the safety and security risk associated with each event contained in the schedule.
+- (2) The schedule of events, referred to in subsection (1) or (3), must contain- - (a) the prescribed information; and - (b) sufficient particulars of the planned events, to enable the National Commissioner to make a categorisation of the safety and security 50 risk associated with each event contained in the schedule.

-- (3) Where an event- - (a) cannot be planned to fall within the schedule of events referred to in subsection (1); and - (b) is scheduled to take place within six months before the start of a calendar year for a specific sport or recreational activity or a season in the case of a seasonal sport or recreational activity or during the calendar year or season, the event organiser must upon initiating plans for the event forthwith submit the schedule for that event to enable the National Commissioner to make a provisional risk categorisation.
+- (3) Where an event- - (a) cannot, by virtue of its unforeseen nature, be planned to fall within the schedule of events referred to in subsection (1); and - (b) is scheduled to take place within the six months contemplated in that 55 subsection or during the calendar year or season, the event organiser must upon initiating plans for the event forthwith submit the schedule for that event to enable the National Commissioner to make a risk categorisation.